piercus/kalman-filter/README.md

 });
 ```

+### Extended Kalman Filter

-### Use function as observation or dynamic  matrixes
+Use function as observation or dynamic  matrixes
 In this example, we create a constant-speed filter with non-uniform intervals;

 ```js